 A few notes of warning regarding this chart:

 1. If you must change lubricant brands, try to remove as much of the old lubricant as possible from the instrument before applying the new brand.
 Although reactions between different brands are rare, it is a possibility and may cause the valves to get gummy.
 Should this occur, pull the slides out and flush the instrument with warm water before reapplying the new lubricant.

-2. The higher the Hetman number, the thicker the viscosity (with some exceptions).
+2. The higher the Hetman or Meinlschmidt number, the thicker the viscosity (with some exceptions).
 Substituting to a higher number will not harm your instrument in any way, but it may cause the horn to feel sluggish and “gunked up”.
 If it doesn’t work out for you, just wash the oil out and start again with a lighter formula.
 Substituting to a lower number will not harm your instrument, but you may need to apply more of the lubricant for maximum effectiveness.